 - Presence of very tender areas ("tender points") at specific locations (see Figure 2).
 People who have fibromyalgia experience abnormal sensitivity when light pressure is applied to many of the locations illustrated above.

-Fig. 2: Common areas of pain and tenderness (called "tender points") in people who have fibromyalgia.
+Common areas of pain and tenderness (called "tender points") in people who have fibromyalgia.

 How is fibromyalgia treated?

 People with fibromyalgia receive individual treatment based on several factors including their overall health, medical history, number of tender points, severity of pain and presence of other symptoms.

 Treatment for fibromyalgia includes: